signaux-faibles/opensignauxfaibles/tools/logsReport/README.md

 ## Set up

 Start by making sure that you have R along with all needed packages installed.
 You will also need to install [`pandoc`](https://pandoc.org/installing.html) if you don't have it.
+Linux users may also have to install the Cyrus SASL library (`apt-get install libsasl2-dev`).

 ```sh
 $ R --version